itobuztech/chat/README.md

 npm run dev
 ```

 Set `VITE_API_BASE_URL` in a `.env` file under `webapp/` to point the client to your signaling API (defaults to `http://localhost:3000`).
-The default page includes a lightweight chat interface that uses the messaging API to poll and post messages between two peer identifiers.
+The default page:
+- Loads historical messages via the REST API.
+- Establishes a WebRTC data channel (using the TURN server) so new texts flow peer-to-peer in real time.

 ## Messaging API
 The Express server exposes lightweight REST APIs that act as the WebRTC signaling and persistence layer for peer messages.